 The floral array is a loose cluster of stalked flowers atop the stem, usually more than 9 flower heads.
 Flower stalks have hair.

-Flower heads have two types of flowers, an outer ring of ray florets that are pistillate only and can be fertilized; these surround the inner disc florets which are bisexual and fertile.
-Each head is 1/2 to 3/4 inch wide with 50 to 100 ray florets that usually have white rays but can range into pinkish or bluish.
+Flower heads: Each head is 1/2 to 3/4 inch wide with two types of flowers, an outer ring of 50 to 100 ray florets that usually have white rays but can range into pinkish or bluish.
+These are pistillate only and can be fertile.
 The central disc is flat with numerous disc florets that have tubular yellow corollas that have a five-lobed tip.
+The disc florets are bisexual and fertile, have five stamens which tightly surround the single style which is exserted from the corolla tube when in flower.
+Disc florets open from the outside edge first.
 The outside of the flower head has 2 to 4 series of phyllaries that can be smooth to having fine hair.